oznogon/gattaibushido-public/rules/05_coach.md

 ### ...But Sometimes You've Got to Break Free!

 Once you've mastered the formula, feel free to totally break from it when you see a good opportunity to do so.
-That's exactly what the Escalation Paths are for.
+That's exactly what the Crisis Paths are for.
 Using the defaults is fun for a while, but if you keep at them over and over the play can get a little stale.
 While the basic flow usually assumes that the Pilots spend time pursuing personal goals and gathering power before the inevitable BGM shows up, you don't *have* to follow that pattern every single time.

-Using your Escalation Paths, switch it up from time to time.
+Using your Crisis Paths, switch it up from time to time.
 Have the BGM attack sooner than they might expect, fully planning for it to totally devastate them.
 After it's done, spend the rest of the scenario focusing on them trying to recover and rebuild from a major defeat.
 Or instead have multiple successive BGM attacks take place across the story.
 Keep them working at it, desperately trying to save humanity from destruction!

 Your BGM doesn't even have to be a Big Giant Monster, either.
 The BGM at its mechanical core is really nothing more than a set of abilities that get used in the Robo Rumbles against the Pilots' assembled Final Form.
 None of those mechanics actually *require* it to be a "Monster" at all.
 The players will probably expect a horrible space creature... but what if a Fleet of Alien Spaceships shows up instead?
 Or what if it's actually a planetary defense system they have to defeat, or a sentient black hole, or even a shadow copy of their own Final Form?
 Maybe the Pilots have gone rogue, and the "BGM" is in fact the assembled Earth Armada trying to destroy them!
 The same mechanics apply, and your group's story will benefit from the switch-up.

 An even more unexpected change is to exclude the BGM from your scenario entirely!
 If the players expect a Big Giant Monster to show up at the end of every story, they'll get comfortable in rote patterns of development.
-By excluding the BGM from your Escalation, you can spend a scenario or two focusing instead on completely different aspects of the world.
+By excluding the BGM from your Crisis path, you can spend a scenario or two focusing instead on completely different aspects of the world.
 Sometimes the core conflict of a story isn't the monsters, but instead the smaller, more personal battles that the Pilots have to fight.
 Skip the BGM for a game, focus on the personal stories entirely, and you will both surprise the players and also keep the rhythm fresh.

 ### Keep Them on their Toes